 Not everything is worthy of review.
 Some artists I just won’t because they’re irredeemable, and I can just lambaste them here.
-Some are just too mediocre for words, but I’ll write a few anyway.
+Some are just too mediocre for words, but I’ll write reviews for a few anyway or maybe post it in quick hitters.
 Other artists are just, well, too weird or strange or odd or incomprehensible even for me. (a/k/a “I JUST DON’T GET IT.
 AT.
 ALL.)

 I may have one or two reviews of some artists before I move them here – or I may have them here and review some of their more palatable albums.
 But, this is a list of buyer beware, or something, or other…

 BRYAN ADAMS – In college, we pledges of our fraternity had to paint the cold dorm we slept in.
 My pledge brother Ralph played a couple of Bryan Adams records while we were painting, and I didn’t think they were bad.
 Must have been the paint fumes.
 Past 1985, not even the wafting odor of latex would help.